shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 ![](setup-v2ray-img-1.PNG)

-**Note:** you should gray the status button.
+**Note:** You should gray the status button.
+It may take a long time, and you need to continue the next step after days.

 #### Install V2ray service in your VPS

-We need to install v2ray service in our VPS,
+We need to install v2ray service in our VPS by following command:

 ```bash
 bash <(curl –s –L https://git.io/v2ray.sh)
 ```

-and then install step by step (this script may be unavaible, please find another one in [Github](github.com) if it happens).
+and then install step by step (this script may be unavaible, please find another one in [Github](https://github.com) if it happens).